-661.306 Special Topics in Professional Writing: Freelance Magazine Writing (W)
+661.306 Special Topics in Professional Writing: Freelance Travel Writing (W)

-In this course, students will learn the fundamentals of magazine writing as well as best practices for working as a freelance writer.
-After gaining familiarity with the genre by reading a selection of exemplary magazine articles, students will learn how to brainstorm ideas, plan research, interview skillfully, take useable photos with smartphones, polish pitches to editors, and write/revise/submit work for publication.
-Students will also have the opportunity to meet with important executives from magazines and publishing houses.
-The course might also include field trips.
+In this course, students will learn the fundamentals of magazine and travel writing as well as best practices for working as a freelance writer.
+After gaining familiarity with the genre by reading several “classics” of travel writing and a selection of exemplary magazine articles, students will learn how to brainstorm ideas, plan research, interview skillfully, take useable photos with smartphones, polish pitches to editors, and write/revise/submit work for publication.
+Students will use Washington, DC, and Baltimore as the basis for most of our work but can also choose to travel farther afield.
 At the end of the course, students will create an ePortfolio to showcase their articles, profiles, reviews, trade placements, blog entries, and pitches/queries to potential editors.
-Recommended: one prior course in writing but maybe waived with instructor’s permission.
+Recommended: one prior writing course.